Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A program that prints strings in lowercase
+A function that prints the last digit of a number